-The most frequent dishes you can order in a Greek tavern is Greek (horiatiki) salad, grilled fish of any kind (pay attention because big fish are sold by kilo and they can be very expensive), fried squids (kalamari) moussaka and pies (cheese pie or spinach pie mostly).
+The most frequent dishes you can order in a Greek tavern is Greek (horiatiki) salad, grilled fish of any kind (pay attention because big fish are sold by the kilo and they can be very expensive), fried squids (kalamari) moussaka and pies (cheese pie or spinach pie mostly).

 Greeks love meat.
 Although there are usually not special vegetarian dishes in the Greek taverns, many of Greek dishes are composed only of vegetals.
 But you will not find many vegeterians restaurants in Greece.

 Bread is almost always included in the meal.
 Even if you don't ask for bread, the waiter will bring a basket of bread slices in your table and you will pay extra for it.
 It is inconceivable for the Greeks to have lunch without bread.

 Greek eating hours

 Taverns in summer are usually open all day.
 The Greek eating hours are much different than the westerners.
 The Greeks usually eat lunch at about 3 in the afternoon and start dinner from 9 in the evening till after midnight.

 The atmosphere in the Greek taverns is very festive, especially if the locals frequent there.
 The Greeks usually speak loud in the taverns, laugh and start conversations.
 Even if they finish eating, the Greeks do not leave but stay for an hour or two more to discuss with their company.
 Greek companies are usually large and include family members and friends.
 The same happens with cafeterias, where people take their time when drinking coffee.
 Having a coffee in a cafeteria usually takes from 1 to 2 hours.
 Leisure is an important issue for the Greeks.